At a Glance

 Project Description

-The overall goals of the project are to improve fish and wildlife habitat by creating a mosaic of escape and forage habitat and restoring valuable shallow-water areas and their rich vegetation community.
-Biohabitats is leading the restoration design efforts and will be responsible for completing and ecological assessment of the park, including an invasive species inventory.
-Biohabitats will also be responsible for planning the management and monitoring of the restoration.
+The goals of the project were to improve fish and wildlife habitat by creating a mosaic of escape and forage habitat and restoring valuable shallow-water areas with a rich vegetation community.
+Biohabitats led the restoration design efforts and completed an ecological assessment of the park, which included an invasive species inventory.
+Biohabitats also planned the management and monitoring of the restoration.

-A new series of rock weirs along the shoreline will encourage the deposition of sediment and replace the critical shallow-water habitat that was lost during the dredging.
-Submerged aquatic vegetation and emergent vegetation will then be planted to provide additional habitat.
-In the riparian areas, invasive species will be treated and a "living" fence will be planted along the property lines to limit encroachment from adjacent invasives, while providing habitat and a native seed source.
+A new series of rock weirs along the shoreline encourages the deposition of sediment and replaces critical shallow-water habitat lost during the dredging.
+Submerged aquatic vegetation and emergent vegetation provide additional habitat.
+Invasive species were treated in the riparian areas, and a "living" fence was planted along the property lines to limit invasive plant encroachment and provide habitat and a native seed source.

 Details